This site is for the United Kingdom. Based in Canada or the United States? Try our partner CartridgeForest instead.

 Long-lasting insecticidal sleeping nets are a highly effective way to prevent a disease that kills 400,000 people a year.
 So next time you upgrade your printer, or are clearing out your office or drawers, think of the benefit that any full and unused printer cartridges could have on lives of people in sub-tropical countries.

-Your cartridges are reused as they were originally intended — as full cartridges that we find homes for in an appropriate printer.
+Your cartridges are reused as they were originally intended — as full cartridges that we find homes for with somebody who has an appropriate printer.

 This reduces the number of printer cartridges that needs to be manufactured, which reduces use of oil to produce plastics, precious metals, and energy used in construction.